Coffee cup with surrender phrase, and rosary beads on a table

 5 Simple Morning Routines for Overwhelmed Moms

-Stay-at-home moms know that being overwhelmed can be an everyday battle.
-If I were an artist, I would paint the image in my mind each morning as I start my day- I am on a diving board about to plunge into a giant swimming pool, except instead of water, the pool would be filled with all of the items on my to-do list.
+If I were an artist, I would paint the image in my mind each morning as I start my day- I am on a diving board about to plunge into a giant swimming pool, except instead of water, the pool would be filled with all the items on my to-do list.

-I discovered by limiting my expectations of the things “to-do” every day and making those “to-dos” smaller and more concrete, I felt more accomplished and in control my list.
+By limiting my expectations of the things “to-do” every day and making those “to-dos” smaller, more realistic and concrete, I am much more accomplished and in control of my list.

 Five-Finger Focus

-Bring that coffee and do these five simple things!
-Not only will it take less than 30 minutes but it will will bring order to your day, your home, and your mental well-being.
-Buckle up and here we go!
+By starting off the day with these 5 small things, not only will it take less than 30 minutes, but it will bring order to the day, your home, and your mental well-being.

 1. Pray

 Never prayed before?
-Don’t worry, I can guide you!
+Don’t worry, I can help!
 When learning a new thing we all need to start somewhere.
 Starting small is the best way to begin.
+Start small, get good, then grow!
 Simple and small!
 Remember, God made you and loves you deeply, no matter where you are in your spiritual journey.

-Wherever you are in your prayer journey, challenge yourself to focus on one new small prayer that resonates and work on doing it perfectly for the next week or so.
-The key to improving and growing is starting small, doing it well, and then adding on.
+Wherever you are in your prayer journey, challenge yourself to focus on one new small prayer that resonates.
+Work on doing it perfectly for the next two weeks.
+The key is starting small, doing it well, and then adding on.

 Tip: To get you started, I am offering my Ebook for Free -15 Simple Morning Prayers.
 It is filled with 15 different simple and small ways to begin your day.